Data-driven prediction and origin identification of epidemics in population networks: Results

-Figure \ref{fig:SIR} shows the deterministic populations of the susceptible, infected, and recovered groups as a function of time for a selection of nodes involved in the experiments (since, e.g., node 12 is identical to node 3, only one is shown).
+Fig \ref{fig:SIR} shows the deterministic populations of the susceptible, infected, and recovered groups as a function of time for a selection of nodes involved in the experiments (since, e.g., node 12 is identical to node 3, only one is shown).
 Nodes 21 and 27, both contained in the initially susceptible subgraph, reach peak infective population around time $t \approx 5$.
 Nodes on the side of the infection origin, conversely, achieve peak infective population at $t \approx 3$.
-The results of Table \ref{table:T=5}, which used the true observation time $T = 5$, suggest that observing nodes around the time when the infective population peaks improves the accuracy of the recovered parameters.
-This effect can also be seen in Figure \ref{fig:DCG} in the joint marginals of the system parameters $\beta$, $\gamma$, and $T$: nodes 3 and 12, which peak at $t \approx 3$, have much more smeared marginals in Figure \ref{fig:3125}, which was sampled at the true time $T = 5$, than in Figure \ref{fig:3123}, sampled at $T = 3$; meanwhile nodes 24 and 27, which peak at $t \approx 5$, have sharper distributions in Figure \ref{fig:24275}, with observations taken at $T = 5$, than in Figure \ref{fig:24273}, which has observations at $T = 3$.
-The distributions for nodes 20 and 21, shown in Figures \ref{fig:20215} and \ref{fig:20213}, follow well-defined trend curves in both cases, suggesting that placing one sensor in each subgraph leverages information from both sides.
+The results of parameter estimation at the reference observation time $T = 5$ thus suggest that observing nodes around the time when the infective population peaks improves the accuracy of the recovered parameters.
+This effect can also be seen in Fig \ref{fig:DCG} in the joint marginals of the system parameters $\beta$, $\gamma$, and $T$: nodes 3 and 12, which peak at $t \approx 3$, give much more smeared marginals in Fig \ref{fig:3125}, obtained using observations at time $T = 5$, than in Fig \ref{fig:3123}, corresponding to observations at $T = 3$; meanwhile nodes 24 and 27, which peak at $t \approx 5$, have sharper distributions in Fig \ref{fig:24275}, with observations taken at $T = 5$, than in Fig \ref{fig:24273}, which has observations at $T = 3$.
+The parameter distributions obtained for data from nodes 3 and 24, shown in Fig \ref{fig:3245} and Fig \ref{fig:3243}, are very similar in both cases, suggesting that placing one sensor in each subgraph leverages information from both timescales.

-The parameter estimation results at $T = 7$, shown in the left column of Figure \ref{fig:5PNoise}, corroborate this conclusion.
-Though all nodes in the graph are well past peak infective population at this time, using information on two different timescales (the two subgraphs) yields much sharper marginals (see, e.g., the joint distribution of $\beta$ and $T$ in Figure \ref{fig:20217} as compared to Figures \ref{fig:3127} and \ref{fig:24277}).
+The parameter estimation results at $T = 7$, shown in the left column of Fig \ref{fig:5PNoise}, corroborate this conclusion.
+Though all nodes in the graph are well past peak infective population at this time, using information on two different timescales (the two subgraphs) yields much sharper joint marginals (see, e.g., the joint distribution of $\beta$ and $T$ in Fig \ref{fig:3247} as compared to Fig \ref{fig:3127} and Fig \ref{fig:24277}).

-Numerical values for the $T = 3$ and $T = 7$ appear in Tables \ref{table:T=3} and \ref{table:T=7}.
-When $T = 3$, the true parameters are no longer within one standard deviation of the recovered mean parameters from observations at nodes 24 and 27 (which have peak infective population at $t \approx 5$).
-At the later time $T = 7$, nodes 3 and 12 fail to recover $\beta$ and $\gamma$, while nodes 24 and 27 fail to recover $T$ to within one standard deviation.
-The experiment with sensors at nodes 20 and 21 was accurate to within one standard deviation for all system parameters at all three sampled times.